-Hopkinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hopkinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hopkinsville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hopkinsville who work in office and administrative support (12.56%), sales jobs (10.74%), and teaching (7.73%).

-The percentage of adults in Hopkinsville who are college-educated is close to the national average for all communities of 21.84%: 18.15% of the adults in Hopkinsville have a bachelor's degree or advanced degree.
+In terms of college education, Hopkinsville is nearly on par with the US average for all cities of 21.84%: 18.15% of adults 25 and older in Hopkinsville have a bachelor's degree or advanced degree.

 The per capita income in Hopkinsville in 2010 was $20,834, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $83,336 for a family of four.
 However, Hopkinsville contains both very wealthy and poor people as well.